Ninjago: Rise of the Snakes: Synopsis

-The mischievous son of Garmadon named Lloyd mistakenly opened many of the five serpentine tribes and got tricked by an Anacondrai named Pythor.
-The Ninja tried to discover the true identity of the Legendary Green Ninja; and to stop Pythor and the five serpentine tribes from finding the four Fang Blades to unleash the Great Devourer.
-That originally bit Garmadon with its venom as a child.
+The mischievous son of Lord Garmadon named Lloyd mistakenly opened many of the five serpentine tribes and got tricked by an Anacondrai named Pythor.
+The Ninja team Kai, Jay, Zane and Cole tried to discover the true identity of the Green Ninja; and to stop Pythor and the five serpentine tribes from finding the four Fang Blades to unleash the Great Devourer that originally bit Garmadon with its venom as a child.